Achievable logoAchievable logo

 Right to assets upon dissolution

 A company can be liquidated due to bankruptcy.
-When a company can no longer pay its obligations (debts), it is typically sued by creditors (which includes bondholders) in bankruptcy court.
-The company is typically liquidated if no agreement can be made between the failed company and its creditors.
+When a company can no longer pay its obligations (debts), creditors (including bondholders) may sue in bankruptcy court.
+If no agreement can be reached between the company and its creditors, the company is typically liquidated.

 1. Unpaid wages